San Onofre State Beach Campground

 Campground Open: San Mateo Campground open year-round, but some sites closed in off-season

-Bluffs open in summer
+Bluffs is open in San mid-May through September

 Number of Sites: 309 (about 150 in each campground)